 “Helping the fish is more important now than ever.
 This event is always great.
 I see people here I don’t get to spend enough time with the rest of the year,” Townsend said.
 Townsend comes with a group from the Ukiah Rod and Gun Club, one of many civic organizations that provide groups of volunteers to the fundraiser.

-Perfect weather all day made 2011 the best year for attendance in the past four years.
 2011 attendance was 2284 paid adults and 148 children’s tickets, up about $6,000 in ticket sales from last year and way up over a very chilly 2009.
 The event benefits salmon restoration causes, from reviving spawning grounds in the Noyo River to counting salmon in the Usal Forest to giving Fort Bragg Middle School students the chance to do riparian restoration in Otis Johnson Wilderness Park.

 This year, the SRA also sponsored an educational film festival at Town Hall on Friday and Saturday.